WinNuke: Details

 The so-called OOB simply means that the malicious TCP packet contained an Urgent pointer (URG).
 The "Urgent pointer" is a rarely used field in the TCP header, used to indicate that some of the data in the TCP stream should be processed quickly by the recipient.
 Affected operating systems did not handle the Urgent pointer field correctly.

 A person under the screen-name "_eci" published C source code for the exploit on May 9, 1997.
 With the source code being widely used and distributed, Microsoft was forced to create security patches, which were released a few weeks later.
 For a time, numerous flavors of this exploit appeared going by such names as fedup, gimp, killme, killwin, knewkem, liquidnuke, mnuke, netnuke, muerte, nuke, nukeattack, nuker102, pnewq, project1, pstlince, simportnuke, sprite, sprite32, vconnect, vzmnuker, wingenocide, winnukeit, winnuker02, winnukev95, wnuke3269, wnuke4, and wnuke95.

 A company called SemiSoft Solutions from New Zealand created a small program, called AntiNuke, that blocks WinNuke without having to install the official patch.

 Second Incarnation

 In 2002, a second incarnation of WinNuke that utilized similar exploit involving Network Share Provider appeared that affected Microsoft Windows NT 4, Windows 2000 and Windows XP operating systems and also affected Microsoft .NET Framework as well.
 This exploit was identified by Microsoft in 2004 and was patched for Windows 2000 and Windows XP, and also was included as part of Service Pack 2 for Windows XP as well.
-Windows NT 4 with Service Pack 6a remains unpatched for this second incarnation of the exploit.
+Windows NT 4 with Service Pack 6a remains unpatched for this second incarnation of the exploit, but received the same hotfix (MS02-045, KB326830) as a separate download.